ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

 - [PotPlayer](https://potplayer.daum.net/) I install this using Chocolatey
     - An audio player that allows for variable speed playback
     - It also allows me to pause using bluetooth controls (VLC doesn't do this)
+- [Windows Toolbox](https://www.cttstore.com/windows-toolbox) - "[...]
+Windows Utility [to help] clean and maintain various windows systems."
+There is also a free version that you can get [here](https://github.com/ChrisTitusTech/winutil).
+Most useful for removing a lot of things that Windows has running by default in the background.

 Below are Windows programs that are not able to be installed via chocolatey that I always install